SmartDataAnalytics/LiteralE/README.md

 # LiteralE
 Knowledge Graph Embeddings learned from the structure and literals of knowledge graphs.

+ArXiv link for the paper: [Incorporating Literals into Knowledge Graph Embeddings](https://arxiv.org/abs/1802.00934)

+### Credits

 This work is built on top of Tim Dettmers' ConvE codes: <https://github.com/TimDettmers/ConvE>.
-Thus credit goes to Tim Dettmers for the base implementation.

 ### Getting Started